 The programme emphasises the development of knowledge for practice ('nursing science') and the development of a range of competencies needed for professional practice as a registered nurse.
 Clinical placements include supernumerary placements in general and specialist clinical settings.
-Students also undertake a full year of rostered placement in Year 3, for which they receive a salary, and practice under the supervision of registered nurses as a member of the care team.
+Students also undertake a period of rostered placement, for which they receive a salary, and practice under the supervision of registered nurses as a member of the care team.